stayallive/wp-sentry/README.md

 #### `WP_SENTRY_ENV`

 Define an environment of your site.
-Defaults to `unspecified`.
+Defaults to the WordPress environment type from `wp_get_environment_type()` or `unspecified` if none configured.

+This is used for tracking on which environment of your site the error occurred.

 ```php
 define( 'WP_SENTRY_ENV', 'production' );